 Where Is The Circulatory System Located

-- Invertebrates, the circulatory system is closed, meaning no blood enters or leaves the system as it makes its journey around the body and back into the heart.
+- In invertebrates, the circulatory system is closed, meaning no blood enters or leaves the system as it makes its journey around the body and back into the heart.

-- The circulatory system starts when the heart is in the relaxation state, that is between two heartbeats.
+- The circulatory system starts when the heart is in the relaxation state, which is between two heartbeats.